-This activity is for National Singles Day extremists ONLY.
-If you want to cement your single status forever, plan a ceremony, invite all your friends, and promise to love, cherish and honor yourself in sickness and in health.
-This is technically legal but will not be recognized as a valid marriage certificate by the United States government.
+Needless to say, this activity is for National Singles Day extremists ONLY.
+If you want to cement your single status forever, plan a ceremony and invite all your friends and promise to love, cherish, and honor yourself in sickness and in health.
+(This is technically legal but will not be recognized as a valid marriage certificate by the United States government.)

 Why We Love National Singles Day

 For most of the year social events, popular culture, and even family dynamics can seem to be heavily skewed toward the couple’s paradigm.
 Who hasn’t been the “third wheel” on a road trip or spontaneous outing and ended up feeling like a toadstool, or worse, been in the same position with the additional stress of romantic feelings toward one member of the couple?
 Well, on National Singles Day, forget all that.
 This is your day.

 Singles are gaining ground